 Please keep in mind that you are NOT required to purchase any software for this class.
-You will use a word processing program, a spreadsheet program, Adobe reader and ENVI.
-Due to licensing restrictions, ENVI is not available for your personal computer.
+You will use a word processing program, a spreadsheet program, Adobe reader and ArcGIS Pro.
+We might also use ENVI later in the semester but due to licensing restrictions, ENVI is not available for your personal computer.